 Admission Timelines for Public and Concertado Schools (partially state-funded)

-If your child will attend a public or concertado school in the Comunidad Valenciana, the process is centrally managed by the regional education department.
-Applications must be submitted online through adminova.gva.es, and timing is essential—submitting late can mean being left with very few options.
+If your child will attend a public or concertado school in the Comunidad Valenciana, the process is centrally managed via adminova.gva.es, and deadlines must be respected.

 What About Private and International Schools?